Abbasraza123/University-management-system/README.md

-Title: University Management System (C++ / Data Structures)
-Description: I recently completed a comprehensive University Management System in C++.
+ University Management System (C++ / Data Structures) I recently completed a comprehensive University Management System in C++.
 The primary challenge of this project was a strict constraint to avoid all STL (Standard Template Library) containers, requiring the manual implementation of all data structures using pointers and memory management.